-In SEK, costs are determined by each fund's percentual contribution and by savers' chosen distribution between the premium pension funds.
-The premium pension uses one of the market's most powerful discount models, obliging funds to repay retroactively a large part of the charged fees to the Swedish Pensions Agency, for redistribution to savers and pensioners.
-The capital management costs reported for funds within the premium pension system amounted after rebates to 0,25 percent, while the funds' transaction costs are estimated at 0.05 percent.
-The total of capital management costs and charges was thus 0.30 percent of the capital managed.
+In SEK, costs are determined by each fund's percentual fee and the, by the saver, chosen distribution between the premium pension funds.
+The premium pension uses a discount model, obliging funds to repay retroactively a large part of the charged fees to the Swedish Pensions Agency, for redistribution to savers and pensioners.
+The capital management costs reported for funds within the premium pension system amounted after rebates to 0,23 percent, while the funds' transaction costs are estimated at 0.05 percent.
+The total of capital management costs and charges was thus 0.28 percent of the capital managed.

-Cost differences in percent between the inkomstpension buffer fund and premium pension funds are due partly to economies of scale in the inkomstpension, and partly to the fact that the funds of the inkomstpension invest about 37 percent of their capital in bonds or similar assets with lower costs of administration relative to stocks.
+Cost differences in percent between the inkomstpension buffer fund and premium pension funds are due partly to economies of scale in the inkomstpension, and partly to the fact that the funds of the inkomstpension invest about 35 percent of their capital in bonds or similar assets with lower costs of administration relative to stocks.
 In the premium pension system, approximately 10 percent of total assets are invested in holdings of this type.